VoltanFr/memcheck/ReadMe.md

 - Translate the email sent when creating a new account (find in the code "Please confirm your account by")
 - In the welcome mail sent after account creation, the hyperlink to the doc should open the doc page in the same language as the language of the mail (find in the code "Vous pouvez aller lire la")

 # Bugs

 # To do, at little cost
 - Effacement image si pas utilisée.
 Nécessite d'abord recherche avec une image donnée pour pouvoir remplacer, et affichage "Utilisée dans n pages" avec lien
 - Prevent modification of a deck with no or too long description, or duplicated descriptions for the same user (reuse what was done in create deck, without forgetting to check ownership)
-- After creating a deck, show a message such as "Congratulations, you have created a deck.
-Next, you probably want to browse the cards and select some to add to the deck." (browse the cards étant un lien)
 - Translate all the pages of the identity area (and consider improving each)
 - Upon creating a new version of a card, warn that this will impact n users who have it in a deck.
 - Reducing the visibility of a card should not permit to make it invisible to a user who has it in a deck, or to the owner of a version.
 Introduce function card visibility can be reduced : true if no other user has the card in a deck or has another version of the card.
 See comment in UpdateCard.Request.CheckValidityAsync.